grammyjs/website/site/docs/hosting/vps.md

    - `ExecStart=<start-command>` --- sets the startup command.
    - `Restart=on-failure` --- indicates that the application should restart after a crash.
    - `WantedBy=multi-user.target` --- defines the system state in which the service should be launched.
-     `multi-user.target` --- is a typical value for servers that defines the state of the system when everything works except the graphical interface, which simply does not exist.
+     `multi-user.target` --- is a typical value for servers.

    > For more information on the unit files, read [this](https://access.redhat.com/documentation/te-in/red_hat_enterprise_linux/9/html/using_systemd_unit_files_to_customize_and_optimize_your_system/assembly_working-with-systemd-unit-files_working-with-systemd).